bscottnz/byobu-config/README.md

 Can also copy large amounts by enable mouse mode, highlight text then press `enter`.

-May need to zoom into a split before coying text with mouse.
+May need to zoom into a split before copying text with mouse.